Help for Homeowners

 Understanding a Mortgage Forbearance

 Using a forbearance agreement, MIDFLORIDA can temporarily suspend mortgage payments.
 Interest will still accrue.
 Once the agreement expires, borrowers must be financially capable of repaying the amount of missed payments.
-This can be achieved through a lump sum, payment plan or loan modification.
+This can be achieved through a lump sum, payment plan or loan modification or deferral.

 Benefits of a mortgage forbearance:

-- Gives you time to recover or get back on your feet while the government is shut down and your paycheck is impacted.
+- Gives you time to recover or get back on your feet if you were affected by a natural disaster.

 - Frees up cash to spend on living expenses until your job has been reinstated.